 I can still vividly recall the message the Lord used to call me to repentance and faith at an early age.
 It was, in a word, “judgment.”

-The picture was clear: a great white throne, all my deeds on display, and me standing face to face with the Ancient of Days.
+The picture was clear.
+A great white throne, all my deeds on display, and me standing face to face with the Ancient of Days.
 This wasn’t exactly a “turn- or-burn, hellfire and brimstone” sermon, but the Lord did use it to confront me with the truth that one day I would give an account for my deeds and be judged.
 I felt rightly condemned.
 Thankfully that message didn’t end with judgment, but went on to explain that there is a refuge through this judgment named Jesus.
 That very evening I fled to Christ as my deliverer and was saved.

-A Co-Opted Message
+A Co-Opted Message of an Animistic Gospel

 But what kind of salvation is it if it is focused primarily on the here and now?
 Or in the words of Jesus, “What does it profit a man if he gains the whole world, but loses his soul?”
 (Mark 8:36).
 As I finished the paper and was just about to launch a tirade against an “African heresy,” the Spirit stopped me with a question.
 While this teaching is certainly a problem in Africa, when was the last time I had heard (or preached!) anything resembling a “turn-or-burn” message back in the States?

 Much of American Christianity has (rightly) recoiled from the emotionalism of some revivalists.
 But in many cases what has replaced the “hellfire and brimstone” has been a kind of “Jesus-as-life-coach” gospel.
 Do you feel lonely?
 Do you feel helpless?
 Are things in your life not as you want them to be?
 Come to Jesus.
 He can save your marriage.
 He can help you become a better parent.
-He can be your friend and walk with you through trials.
+Jesus can be your friend and walk with you through trials.
 He can mend your brokenness and restore you to what you were created to be.
 In summary, Jesus wants to make you the “best you that you can be” and help facilitate your “best life now.”
-Much of American Christianity, whether by design or drift, seems to have fallen into a pattern of what one might call Western Animism.
+Much of American Christianity, whether by design or drift, seems to have fallen into a pattern of what one might call Western Animism, creating an animistic gospel.

 The question we must continually ask, whether in Africa or Alabama, is basic—what is the gospel?
 If we are to proclaim the “good news” to all creation, then we should know what this “news” is.
 Can Jesus heal marriages?
 Absolutely!
 Does Jesus want to mend brokenness and restore God’s image?
 Yes!
 Does Jesus even care if a person’s crops grow and they have food on the table?
 I sure believe so.
 But do these kinds of things encapsulate the gospel?
 When we preach Jesus as the Savior, what are we saying He saves us from—temporal suffering, poverty, disease, oppression, etc.?
 Or is there a greater salvation to which these kinds of temporary blessings point as a mere foretaste?